ammar-tanwar/bloglearnbay/posts/tuples-an-immutable-derived-datatype.md

  ((5, 8, 4, 4, 7, 1), (9, 5, 3, 2, 1, 8)) | <br>

-**Take away**
+### Take away

 Let us summarize in simple words, a tuple is a set where you cannot make any changes.
 In other words, it is immutable.
-With the above explanations and examples, you would have got a better understanding and ease to work on tuples. _If you are looking for a best-in-class resource to learn python or understand each concept in detail for data science applications, you can check out the_ [_data science course_](https://www.learnbay.co/) _with special python-support with top-class trainers.
-In case you are just exploring python as a beginner, follow us on_
+With the above explanations and examples, you would have got a better understanding and ease to work on tuples.
+If you are looking for a best-in-class resource to learn python or understand each concept in detail for data science applications, you can check out the <a href="https://www.learnbay.co/" target="_blank">data science course</a> with special python-support with top-class trainers.
+In case you are just exploring python as a beginner, follow us on <a href="https://www.facebook.com/learnbay/" target="_blank">Facebook</a>, <a href="https://www.youtube.com/channel/UC-ntE_GnjjiUuKYqih9ENYA/featured" target="_blank">Youtube</a>, <a href="https://www.linkedin.com/company/learnbay/?original_referer=http%3A%2F%2Flocalhost%3A3001%2F" target="_blank">Linkedin</a>, <a href="https://twitter.com/Learnbay" target="_blank">Twitter</a>.